Termite Inspection Procedure

 The crawl space for a roof void must be no less than 600×600, anything under that the inspector can refuse access, due to lack of crawl space.

-Where a house has a sub-floor and not a slab, it is also an area that needs to be inspected during a termite inspection.
+Where a house has a sub-floor and not a slab, it is also an area that needs to be inspected during the termite inspection procedure.

 The standard crawl space for sub-floors is a minimum of 400mm; anything below this makes it very difficult to do an inspection.